Skip to content

 poly format

-poly format file1.py
+poly format --check

 poly validate